artalar/reatom/docs/glossary.md

 ### States laziness

 Atom never has it own state, only store contains states of all known atoms.
-How store can know about atoms - two ways: 1) you pasing combine of all needed atoms as argument to createStore; 2) create subscription to atom.
-In first way, pased atom and dependencies of it create states that will live in store forever and you can always get it by `store.getState(myAtom)`.
-In second way, subscription to atom creating a temporal (seems like a cold / lazynes observable) state to atom and it dependencies in store, that will deleting after all depended unsubscibes.
+How store can know about atoms - two ways: 1) you passing combine of all needed atoms as argument to createStore; 2) create subscription to atom.
+In first way, passed atom and dependencies of it create states that will live in store forever and you can always get it by `store.getState(myAtom)`.
+In second way, subscription to atom creating a temporal (seems like a cold / lazy observable) state to atom and it dependencies in store, that will deleting after all depended unsubscribes.

-Important note abount `getState(myAtom)`, dependent of atom status:
+Important note about `getState(myAtom)`, dependent of atom status:

 - If atom state already has in store (by store creation or subscription) - returns it state.
 - Else if atom has a dependencies that has state in store context - return state recalculated based on it dependencies states.